algosup/2023-2024-project-4-sportshield-team-8/documents/management/weeklyReports/weeklyReport2.md

 ## 3. Timeline status

 Considering the problems encountered this week leading to a general stagnation.
 We believe to be a bit late on the schedule.
-Anyway, we are waiting for the technical specifications to be delivered next tuesday to begin working on the software part at a 100%.
+Anyway, we are waiting for the technical specifications to be delivered next Tuesday to begin working on the software at 100%.

 ## 4. Resources status

-We believe some hardware pieces are not working since the beginning ot the project.
+We believe some hardware pieces have not been working since the beginning of the project.
 We are going to test them again next week to be sure.
 Here is the status of the hardware modules:

-- ❌ SIM Module: we don't succeed to make it work but we are not sure if it's a hardware or software problem
+- ❌ SIM Module: we don't succeed to make it work but we are not sure if it's a hardware or software problem.
 - ❌ PCB: we tested the PCB with a multimeter and we found voltage disparity between ports that is probably the symptom of a short circuit.
-- ❌ NFC: the NFC module is working on an hardware level but unfortunately there is no library compatible with our CPU architecture meaning that we can only use it as an emitter and it's making it useless.
+- ❌ NFC: the NFC module is working at the hardware level but unfortunately there is no library compatible with our CPU architecture meaning that we can only use it as an emitter and it's making it useless.
 - ✅ Battery
 - ✅ GPS
 - ✅ Buzzer
 - ✅ Electro-magnet: the hardware in itself is working but we can't supply it with enough power to make it work properly.